 - Sub mashed bananas 1:1 for butter in a baking recipe.

 - Use 1 banana to replace 1 egg in baking recipes (not recommended for recipes calling for more than 2 eggs, as eggs provide leavening which bananas do not).

-- Use half the amount of tased overripe banana to sub out sugar in a recipe.
+- Use half the amount of mashed overripe banana to sub out sugar in a recipe.

-- Substitute equal amounts mashed overripe banana for hone in a recipe (you may also need to add a couple of tablespoons of water if the bananas are on the drier side).
+- Substitute equal amounts mashed overripe banana for honey in a recipe (you may also need to add a couple of tablespoons of water if the bananas are on the drier side).